Launching Stable, Building for What Comes Next

 Reflection

 This project reinforced something I suspected but hadn't seen so clearly before: for this brand and audience, normalization was the right strategy.
-Removing complexity from the path to purchase produced more dramatic results than I anticipated, a reminder that what you take away can matter as much as what you add.
+Removing unnecessary complexity produced more dramatic results than I anticipated, a reminder that what you take away can matter as much as what you add.

 The design systems work reinforced a second lesson: systems built for clarity and constraints don't just help designers, they change how entire organizations operate and communicate.
 Both of those ideas now shape how I approach every project.